Jason Rae: Political involvement

 In 2004, Rae was vice chair of the Barron County Democratic Party and was appointed to Senator Russ Feingold's re-election steering committee.

 Rae was elected to the Democratic National Committee (DNC) in June 2004.
 At the time of his election to his leadership role within the party, he was 17, making him the youngest person ever elected to the DNC.
-The party election garnered much press coverage, as a state legislator and the president of the state's firefighters' union were among the losing candidates for the position.
+Rae defeated a state legislator and the president of the state's firefighters' union to win his position.